-The regulations listed below are issued to promote safety and order in regard to parking and driving at Cascade Jr/Sr High School.
+The regulations listed below are issued to promote safety and order in regard to parking and driving at Western Dubuque High School.
 It should be clearly understood that failure to comply with these regulations may lead to loss of the driving privilege, fines or suspension from school.
 Serious driving violations will be reported to local authorities.

 Parking is on a first come first serve basis.
 Students may park in any parking lot except the teacher lot (south end) or behind the school.

-Students are not allowed in their vehicles during school hours unless they are leaving school property with an approved early dismissal, on a work study program, or unless they have permission from a staff member.
+Students are not allowed in their vehicles during school hours unless they are leaving school property with an approved early dismissal, on a work study program, or unless they have permission from an administrator.

 Cars must be parked in spaces clearly marked for parking.
 "NO PARKING", "VISITOR" and "RESERVED" parking must be avoided at all times.
-Parking tickets are given out at the discretion of school administration.-Inappropriate and reckless driving will not be tolerated at any time.
+"BOBCAT PARKING" is reserved for students awarded this privilege.
+This includes the bus drive in the front of the building.
+Parking tickets are given out at the discretion of school administration.

+Inappropriate and reckless driving will not be tolerated at any time.
 Students observed driving in this manner will be reported to local authorities.
 Students are expected to obey traffic laws at all times.
-Board Policy 714.1 outlines unauthorized vehicles to include, but not be limited to, snowmobiles, go-carts, golf-carts, all-terrain vehicles, and John Deere Gators (or similar).

-BICYCLES/MOPEDS
+A student's car may be searched when an administrator or designee has reasonable and articulable suspicion that the search will turn up evidence that the student has violated or is violating the law or school district policy, rules, or regulation affecting school order.

+UNAUTHORIZED MOTOR VEHICLES (Policy 714.1)

+Because of the potential hazards to students, staff, and property, unauthorized motor vehicles shall not be allowed or operated on any property owned by the Western Dubuque Community School District, with the exception of those vehicles owned by the District and operated by District staff, nor shall such vehicles be allowed at school sponsored-activity or school-authorized events, regardless of where such activity or event takes place.
+"Unauthorized motor vehicles" include snowmobiles, go- carts, golf carts, all-terrain vehicles, and John Deere Gators (or similar).
+Exceptions to this prohibition may be granted by the Superintendent for authorized school functions or purposes.
+Violators may be charged with trespassing.

-Riding a bicycle/moped to and from school is a privilege - not a right.
+BICYCLES/MOPEDS - Riding a bicycle/moped to and from school is a privilege - not a right.
 Students who fail to follow the rules set by the administration will have the privilege of bike/moped riding removed and may be subject to additional discipline.
 Bicycles and Mopeds must be parked in the bike rack.

-SKATEBOARDS

-There are to be no skateboards used on school ground including sidewalks and parking lots.
+SKATEBOARDS - There are to be no skateboards used on school ground including sidewalks and parking lots.